Gaston Balande: Towards posterity

 The official presentation of Camping to the Société Nationale des Beaux-Arts gained him sociétaire status at its Salon.
 Balande ended the year of 1935 with a pleasant cruise around the Mediterranean during which he discovered Sicily and, above all, Venice, where he created paintings of real sensitivity.
 He painted the Palais des doges from the landing stage of the ship, which explains the low angle.
 The year preceding the cruise, in Normandy, he painted the cliff at Etretat.
-The perspective from the top of the cliffs is vertiginous, and matches the spectacular and prestigious nature of the painting's final destination: this was in fact a decorative panel commissioned in 1934 by the Compagnie Générale Transatlantique, for whom it would decorate the Salon d’écriture in the first class quarters of the legendary Normandie, the liner whose lavish decoration kept the cream of French artistic talent busy for several years.
+The perspective from the top of the cliffs is vertiginous, and matches the prestigious nature of the painting's final destination: this was in fact a decorative panel commissioned in 1934 by the Compagnie Générale Transatlantique, for whom it would decorate the Salon d’écriture in the first class quarters of the legendary Normandie, the liner whose lavish decoration kept the cream of French artistic talent busy for several years.
 His painting was such an immediate success upon its installation that he made a second version, which was shown at the Carnegie Institute, Pittsburgh, in 1936.
 No sooner had Balande completed his painting for the Normandie than he was asked to produce paintings for the dining room of another liner, the De Grasse.

-His consummate skill in landscape painting is something that Balande passed on to his foreign students at the American School at the Château de Fontainebleau.
-Teaching there from 1926 was a real joy, his plein-air classes in the park and surrounding forest were a delight for teacher and students alike.
-‘It is true happiness,’ he wrote.
+His skill in landscape painting is something that Balande passed on to his foreign students at the American School at the Château de Fontainebleau.
+From 1926 he taught plein-air classes in the park and surrounding forest; "It is true happiness", he wrote.
 This bliss lasted until France's declaration of war against Germany in 1939.
 Balande had spent the preceding months in Greece, painting in the studio provided for him by the director of the art school in Athens, the sculptor Constantinos Dimitriadis.
 Returning to France, he resumed his duties as curator at the museum in La Rochelle, a position he took up in 1931.